guptaa98/text_mercato_assignment/README.md

-## Model 1 - Predict Ai based description for an image
+## Model 1 - Predict AI based description for an image

 ## Objective
 Design a model where it will take any fashion image URL and